errantpianist/odin-recipes/README.md

 # odin-recipes

 A simple site to compile a few select recipes.
-Completed in the spirit of completionist, and wanting to sanity check my understanding.
+Completed in the spirit of wanting to finish all Odin exercises, and sanity checking my understanding.